qbancoffee/coco_daiquiri/README.md

 - Select "daiquiri_gerber.zip
 - Scroll down and select "Free SMT Assembly for your PCB order"
 - Select "Assemble Top side" and agree to the terms and conditions.
-- Click on "Add BOM" and select "BOM.csv"
+- Click on "Add BOM" and select "color_computer_dac_1.1.0_BOM.csv"
-- Click on "Add CPL file" and select "salt_replacement-all-pos.csv"
+- Click on "Add CPL file" and select "color_computer_dac-all_1.1.0_POS.csv"
 - Click "Next" and go over the components and pricing.
 - Click "Next" or "Save to Cart".